wang900115/LCA/README.md

   - Main Dev:
     - Name: Perry
 ## Licensing
-  This project, Decentraling Encrypt Chat Application (DECA), is released under an open-source license to encourage collaboration, transparency, and innovation in decentralized secure communication systems.
+  This project, LightWeight Chat Application (LCA), is released under an open-source license to encourage collaboration, transparency, and innovation in decentralized secure communication systems.
 We currently use the following license: MIT License You are free to: Use, Copy, Modify, Merge, Publish, and Distribute the software Use it for personal, educational, or commercial purposes Provided that: You include the original copyright and license You provide attribution to the original authors For the full license text, refer to the LICENSE file in the repository.